prodevzla/pokedex/README.md

 ++search input field visibility must be inside the uiState from the viewModel. bug: when searching for a name and clicking a pokemon, when coming back, the list is still filtered but the input field is not visible. fixed with rememberSaveable

+++check if Filter model should change selection from item to integer

+++add Firebase Analytics

+--refactor events handling in the listScreen

+--create event for pageView and track when the bottomSheetDialog appears

 --start working on the design of the pokemonDetails screen

---add Firebase (analytics, distribution, crashlytics, distribution)
+--add Firebase (crashlytics, distribution, distribution)

-++check if Filter model should change selection from item to integer

---create game versions screen ?

 --check why pokemons from gen 9 are not coming through - gen array is empty

 --check error handling inside repository

---create event pattern for onclick (not needed yet)
+--create game versions screen ?